jmuxfeldt/FancySlider/README.md

 # FancySlider and EZFancySlider
 A Quark for the SuperCollider Programming Language

-An elegant alternative to Slider and EZ Slider.
+An elegant alternative to Slider and EZSlider.

 ![EZFancySlider1](./EZFancySlider1.jpg)